 The second bellwether trial for Xarelto was a wrongful death claim brought by Joseph Orr.
 His wife, Sharon, died of a stroke in May 2015 after being prescribed the blood thinner.
 Similarly to Boudreaux’s lawsuit, Orr’s attorney argued that doctors were not properly made aware about a simple blood test that could have shown Sharon would have a negative reaction to the medicine.
 After a few hours of deliberation, the jury sided once again with the drug companies.

 In August 2017, the drug companies saw another victory in the third bellwether trial brought by Dora Mingo.
 In her claim, Mingo stated she suffered severe GI bleeding after taking Xarelto for one month in 2015 to prevent blood clotting following an operation.
 Within only four hours of deliberation, the jury decided in favor of the defendants.

 Xarelto isn’t the first anticoagulant to face legal troubles after consumers faced complications.
 Thousands of people have also filed Pradaxa lawsuits, claiming the blood thinner to be unreasonably dangerous.

-Similar to Xarelto, Pradaxa was on the market without an approved antidote for five years.
+When comparing Pradaxa vs Xarelto, it is important to note that dabigatran was on the market without an approved antidote for five years.
 Despite the potential side effects of taking Pradaxa, manufacturer Boehringer Ingelheim continued to market the drug as safe and effective.
 As more Pradaxa lawsuits were filed, Boehringer Ingelheim decided to settle in May 2014 for $650 million.

 So far, Johnson & Johnson and Bayer have been outspoken about how they stand by their product, claiming the blood thinner is safe and effective.
 The companies have stated they will not settle with the thousands of plaintiffs who have filed lawsuits, and they will appeal any verdicts not in their favor.